Pecan Pie Cookies: Delightful Treats for a Sweet Twist on Tradition

 Storing and Reheating Tips

-- Refrigeration: For longer storage, you can refrigerate your cookies.
-Place them in an airtight container with parchment paper between layers to prevent sticking.
-They can last up to two weeks in the fridge.
+Refrigeration: In an airtight container with parchment paper between layers, cookies keep for up to two weeks in the fridge.

 Helpful Notes